 - Salt coarse salt or spicy salt is excellent kicker in guacamole

 How to cut the avocado and remove the pit

 Wash the avocado first.
 With chef’s knife, cut the avocado lengthwise and with your hands slightly twist and pull the avocado apart.
 Place the avocado (with the pit) on the cutting board and carefully whack the knife into the pit, then twist the knife and lift the pit out.
 Simple right?

 Once the pit is removed, take a spoon and remove all the avocado flesh inside the kitchen bowl.
 Mash the avocado with fork, leaving little chunks of avocado.
 Add promptly finely chopped onion, cherry tomatoes, crushed garlic, juice from 2 limes, salt and finely chopped cilantro.
 Stir it all in to combine.
 Taste, if needed add more salt.
 Serve with tortilla chips.

-Other ways of using guacamole DIP
+Other ways of using AVOCADO

 Guacamole is mostly used as a dip/appetizer and served with tortilla chips on parties.
 But it can be also used in various Mexican recipes, such a topping for nachos, tacos or inside the burritos.

 “THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE SEE DISCLOSURE PAGE FOR MORE INFORMATION.”

 - 1 medium purple onion finely chopped